codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/README.md

     * Every item can be numbered as 1 in Edit Mode.
 When the markdown file is rendered: in preview mode or in browsers - the numbers will increment correctly.
         * This makes it easy to insert new items or re-order items, without needing to take the time to renumber.

     **OPEN PREVIEW TO SIDE**

-8. Close all tabs so only the README.md is open in Edit Mode.
+8. Close all tabs in VS Code so that only the README.md is open in Edit Mode.

 9. When a markdown file is the active file, there is a button that automatically opens Preview in the split pane.
 ![Preview button](screenshots/preview-button.png)